khandaniyal/TheGameOfLife/README.md

 **How we have organized ourselves internally**
 --

 With the help of **``Trello``** we have been assigning each member a role.
-Not to mention some of us had some agreements or commitments to do regarding our interaction between oursleves.
+Not to mention some of us had some agreements or commitments to do regarding our interaction towards our group members.
 Somone said to improve his social interacion/skills and try to talk with different members of the team which I am quite suprised beacuse he actually did, so props to him.

-**Link to our Board**
+**Link to our Board.**
 --

 Our [board](https://trello.com/b/teyv0eQl/the-game-of-life).